-Screening: One of the true challenges of any technique is to quickly evaluate your patient and determine the best course of therapy that can be performed in a session as well as their immediate needs and a strategy of on-going care.
+Screening: One of the true challenges of any technique is to quickly evaluate your patient and determine the best course of therapy that can be performed in a session as well as their immediate needs and following the theme of long-term care.

 Neural Organization Technique offers a unique methodology to add to one's diagnostic and therapeutic tool box.
-For this reason, following the usual and customary physical exam procedures, one should start in the supine posture to begin the N.O.T. examination.
+For this reason following, the usual and customary physical exam procedures, one should start in the supine posture to begin the N.O.T. examination.